Branding

 5. Use color responsibly

 As you use color, think about what each design element says about your brand.
-Just because you can make something bold, red, and large, doesn’t mean you have to.
+Just because you can make something bold, red, and large doesn’t mean you have to.
 Give your audience a little credit.
-Use contrast, whitespace, and a responsible use of color to guide the reader throughout your brand experience.
+Use contrast, whitespace, and responsible use of color to guide the reader throughout your brand experience.
 Remember, sometimes less is more.